rsb177/jwtauth/README.md

-**This is a fork of https://github.com/go-chi/jwtauth without the API-breaking changes introduced in https://github.com/go-chi/jwtauth/releases/tag/v1.1.0.**
+**This is a fork of [github.com/go-chi/jwtauth](https://github.com/go-chi/jwtauth) without the API breaking changes introduced in [v1.1.0](https://github.com/go-chi/jwtauth/releases/tag/v1.1.0).**

-- This repo uses community-driven JWT package [github.com/golang-jwt/jwt](https://github.com/golang-jwt/jwt), which is now [officially recognized](https://github.com/dgrijalva/jwt-go#this-repository-is-no-longer-maintaned) successor to the original `github.com/dgrijalva/jwt-go repository`.
+- This repo uses community-maintained JWT package [`github.com/golang-jwt/jwt`](https://github.com/golang-jwt/jwt), which is now an [officially recognized](https://github.com/dgrijalva/jwt-go#this-repository-is-no-longer-maintaned) successor to the original `github.com/dgrijalva/jwt-go` package.
-- The upstream repository [switched to `github.com/lestrrat-go/jwx`](https://github.com/go-chi/jwtauth/releases/tag/v1.1.0), which is a major breaking change that might lead to lots of code refactoring.
+- The upstream repository [switched to `github.com/lestrrat-go/jwx`](https://github.com/go-chi/jwtauth/releases/tag/v1.1.0) package instead, which has a different API, and thus introduces major breaking changes that might lead to lots of code refactoring.

-We hope this fork will save you some precious time.
+We hope this fork will save you some of your precious time.
 Enjoy!

 ---